Fraud-Detection-and-Defense/lego-docs/README.md

 You can also request changes by raising issues in this repository.
 The code owners will review the issue board regularly and do their best to accommodate reasonable requests.

-To contribute to Lego development, one of the best ways is to participate in one of the community hackathons (there have been two so far).
+To contribute to Lego development, one of the best ways is to participate in one of the [community hackathons](https://github.com/orgs/OpenDataforWeb3) (there have been two so far).
 New ideas for Legos can always be discussed with the Gitcoin community on the Gitcoin discord server.
 Anyone can create a Lego at any time, but it is recommended to reach out to folks in the Gitcoin and Gitcoin Passport community to avoid duplicating efforts!

+⚠️ For documentation purposes, please avoid uploading files such as docx, pdf, etc. to our github.
+Ideally PRs will directly update the README - i.e the relevant changes are made by the contributor, not the PR reviewer/code owners.
+Then they can be edited, reviewed and merged collaboratively and transparently.

 ### Handling Gitcoin data